-Bill has remained current in several areas of the law because he represents individuals and small businesses in a broad range of transactions, including taxation, corporate, buying and selling of businesses, real estate, family law, and trusts and estates.
+Bill is current in several areas of the law.
+He represents individuals and small businesses in a broad range of transactions including taxation, corporate, buying and selling of businesses, real estate, family law, and trusts and estates.
 He also has emphasis in real estate appraiser licensing and in representing mental health therapists.
 Bill has an extensive family law practice and has represented lawyers, doctors, university professors, CPAs, and corporate executives in divorces as well as same sex and unmarried couples in litgation.

-Bill has done extensive volunteer work for the community, including serving on the Board of Energy Services, Inc., serving on the Board of Briarpatch for approximately 16 years and as its vice-president and president, and serving on the Teen Speech Program for the Optimists Club of West Madison for approximately 10 years, as well as having been president of the Middleton Jaycees.
+Bill has served for decades in the community, including the Board of Energy Services, Inc., the Board of Briarpatch and as its vice-president and president, and on the Teen Speech Program for the Optimists Club of West Madison, as well as having been president of the Middleton Jaycees.
 He has also served on a condominium board and as president of two airplane flying clubs.

 Since he became an Eagle Scout, he has been interested in the outdoors and has backpacked in the Rockies, canoed in Canada, scuba dove in oceans, and rafted wild rivers.
 He has several times completed the Birkebeiner (cross country ski marathon) and is an avid downhill skier, tennis player, and biker.
 Bill has two accomplished daughters, Whitney and Meagan.

 William A. Abbott received his Bachelors of Business Administration from the University of Wisconsin, with distinction, in 1973.
 He was then admitted to Beta Gamma Sigma, a business school honor fraternity, and Phi Kappa Phi, an all-school honor fraternity.
 He received his law degree, cum laude, in 1975 from the University of Wisconsin and was bestowed with the Order of the Coif, which is given to the top ten percent of each law school class.